 - Keep in mind that some apps like DVD Player might not allow you to capture screenshots of their windows.

-How to Take Screenshot of Entire Desktop in Mac OS X Yosemite
+How to Take Screenshot of Entire Desktop on Mac

 Step #2.
-Once you’re ready, press the the combination of Command + Shift + 3 on your keyboard, and release them.
+Once you’re ready, press the combination of Command+Shift+3 on your keyboard, and release them.

 Step #3.
 Next, on your Mac desktop, you’ll notice a new file with .PNG extension and this is the screenshot you just took.